 It’s also quite common for people to have to go back into hospital for further treatment.
 They will be monitored closely by their medical team so that if problems do happen, they can be dealt with quickly.
 They will also have regular hospital check-ups and blood tests to check that everything is ok.

-If you want to find out more about stem cell transplants, our webpages can tell you everything you need to know.
+It's normal to want to know more about your friend's treatment and recovery, but asking too many questions might be overwhelming for them.
+Thankfully, you can find out more about stem cell transplants on our webpages.
+They can tell you everything you need to know.
 They explain what a stem cell transplant is, the treatment your friend will have and what they can expect during their recovery.
 You can also ask the Anthony Nolan Patient Services team anything at email@example.com or 0303 303 0303.

 There are plenty of ways you can help your friend so that their day-to-day life is a little easier.
 You obviously know them better than we do, but the following suggestions might be useful.

 Childcare – If your friend has children, they may really appreciate you looking after them while they attend a hospital appointment or have a much-needed rest.
-The same might apply to their pets as.
+The same might apply to their pets, too.

 Housework – Offer to help with the cleaning, shopping or preparing meals that can be frozen (for when they are needed later).